dye784/Algos-and-Data-Structures/WeightedQuickUnion/README.md

 This way we can limit the depth of the tree as we add onto each tree.

 Now the tree has a larger breadth but shorter depth.
 This is easier to handle when searching.
 Yay!

+## The modifications to QuickUnion :

+### Data Structure Changes:
+The general data structure remains the same.
+The only thing we need to add to the structure is another array that holds the size of the tree

+### Connect Changes:
+Find out which tree is larger.
+Link smaller tree to larger tree.
+Update the arrayOfSizes.